-‘RHOA’ Star Kenya Moore Claims NeNe Leakes Was Parading Her Alleged Affair AroundBefore It Was Revealed
+‘RHOA’ Star Kenya Moore Claims NeNe Leakes Was Parading Her Alleged Affair Around Before It Was Revealed

 Kenya Moore says that NeNe Leakes’ alleged extramarital affair doesn’t surprise any of their Real Housewives of Atlanta co-stars.

-Earlier this week, Page Six reported that Leakes has been seeing Animal and Plant Health Inspection Service (APHIS) National Veterinary Stockpile Director, Rodney White.
+Earlier this week, Page Six reported that Leakes has been seeing Animal and Plant Health Inspection Service (APHIS) National Veterinary Stockpile Director Rodney White.
 The outlet claimed the two longtime friends became involved shortly after Leakes and her husband, Gregg, were having issues within their marriage.
 As many RHOA fans will know, Leakes’ marriage took a hit after Gregg was diagnosed with cancer back in 2018.
 Throughout the past year, Leakes and White have been photographed on several outings together, including a trip to Miami in January 2019.
 Neither of the alleged pair has come forward and shared that any of the reports regarding their relationship are true.

 While Leakes remains mum about the ordeal, Moore spoke to Us Weekly and said the allegations are 100 percent true.
 She said the alleged affair has been going on for quite some time, and many people in Atlanta have spotted them together in the past.
 Although Leakes and White were seen together often, the USDA worker has never made an appearance on RHOA.
 According to Moore, this is because no one close to the actress will reveal her secrets publicly.